 Cracker Barrel's score of 38 is higher than 63% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Cracker Barrel Old Country Store, Inc. reported total carbon emissions of approximately 1,996,610,000 kg CO2e.
-This figure includes Scope 1 emissions of about 99,661,000 kg CO2e, primarily from stationary combustion (about 72,989,000 kg CO2e) and fugitive emissions (about 21,036,000 kg CO2e).
+In 2024, Cracker Barrel Old Country Store, Inc. reported total carbon emissions of approximately 1,996,000,000 kg CO2e.
+This figure includes Scope 1 emissions of about 99,661,000 kg CO2e, primarily from stationary combustion (72,989,000 kg CO2e) and fugitive emissions (21,036,000 kg CO2e).
 Scope 2 emissions from purchased electricity were approximately 194,725,000 kg CO2e.
-The company also reported significant Scope 3 emissions, totalling about 1,207,225,000 kg CO2e, with the largest contributions from purchased goods and services (approximately 944,044,000 kg CO2e) and employee commuting (about 58,356,000 kg CO2e).
-In 2023, Cracker Barrel's total emissions were approximately 90,153,000 kg CO2e for Scope 1 and 239,307,000 kg CO2e for Scope 2, indicating a slight increase in emissions compared to previous years.
-The company has not set specific reduction targets or initiatives as part of its climate commitments, nor does it participate in the Science Based Targets initiative (SBTi) or other formal climate pledges.
-Cracker Barrel's emissions data is not cascaded from any parent organisation, and all reported figures are derived directly from the company's own disclosures.
-The company continues to monitor its carbon footprint and explore opportunities for improvement in sustainability practices.
+The company’s Scope 3 emissions were significantly higher, totalling about 1,207,225,000 kg CO2e, with the largest contributions from purchased goods and services (944,044,000 kg CO2e) and employee commuting (58,356,000 kg CO2e).
+In 2023, Cracker Barrel's total emissions were about 90,153,000 kg CO2e for Scope 1 and 239,307,000 kg CO2e for Scope 2, with no reported Scope 3 emissions.
+The previous year, 2022, saw Scope 1 emissions of approximately 85,897,000 kg CO2e and Scope 2 emissions of about 280,141,000 kg CO2e, again with no Scope 3 data disclosed.
+Cracker Barrel has not set specific reduction targets or initiatives as part of the Science Based Targets initiative (SBTi) or other climate pledges.
+The company’s emissions data is not cascaded from any parent organisation, indicating that all reported figures are directly from Cracker Barrel Old Country Store, Inc. Overall, Cracker Barrel's emissions profile highlights a significant reliance on Scope 3 emissions, which presents an opportunity for future climate commitments and reduction strategies.

 Access structured emissions data, company-specific emission factors, and source documents